quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 the spin bit either globally or on a per-connection basis.
 Even when the spin bit is not disabled by the administrator implementations SHOULD disable the spin bit on a randomly chosen fraction of connections.

-The selection process should be designed such that on average the spin bit is disabled for at least 1/8th of the connections.
+The selection process SHOULD be designed such that on average the spin bit is disabled for at least 1/8th of the connections, or 1/8th of the paths when doing migrations.
+The random choice SHOULD be dependent on the address of the peer, so that the spin bit is consistently enables or disabled for repeated connections to the same address.

-When the spin bit is disabled, endpoints SHOULD set the spin bit value to zero, regardless of the values received from their peer.
+When the spin bit is disabled, endpoints SHOULD set the spin bit value to a constant value randomly chosen to be 0 or 1, regardless of the values received from their peer.
 Addendums or revisions to this document MAY define alternative behaviors in the future.